mbenkmann/netcat-openbsd/README.md

 * -2 proxy makes nc act as a CONNECT/SOCKSv4/SOCKSv4a/SOCKS5 proxy.
 * -2 host:port uses a connection to host:port as 2nd endpoint instead of stdin+stdout.
 * -x proxy1:port1+...+proxyN:portN establishes a proxy chain, using proxy1 to connect to proxy2,... and proxyN to connect to destination.
-* permits multiple destination and port arguments to listen on/connect to multiple destinations
+* permits multiple destination and port arguments to listen on/connect to multiple destinations.
+* 2-way connection broker/proxy function can connect 2 computers on separate LANs behind proxies/firewalls/NAT.

 This branch has "quilt push -a" applied to it, so all the sources are in fully patched state with both the Debian patches and the additional features from the list above.